TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 8. Final provisions

-K. Conflicts with the regulations
+R. Conflicts with the regulations

-L. Amendments to these regulations and dissemination
+S. Amendments to these regulations and dissemination

 i.
-Amendments to these regulations are adopted and implemented by the Director of ES Education
+Amendments to these regulations are adopted and implemented by the Director of ES Education.

 ii.
 Amendments to these regulations may not lead to disadvantageous changes to any decisions that have been made regarding individual learners.